Digital Signing of PDF files with NFC Reader

 Using our software examples you can easily sign any data and check that signature later.

 Most common cases use RSA as encryption algorithm.
 In addition to RSA, we also implemented ECDSA (Elliptic Curve Digital Signature Algorithm), which is the next generation of Digital Signatures.
 It’s much lighter, faster and more secure.
-Almost all NIST (National Institute of Standards and Technology) approved curves are supported at this moment.
+At this moment we support nearly all curves approved by NIST (National Institute of Standards and Technology).

 Furthermore, we provide PKCS module for integration into Adobe Acrobat Reader, so you can easily sign your PDF documents with few clicks using our uFR Series devices.